Rivensa/SEP-CN/m/lou-si-ba-ken-ma-ku-si-marcus-ruth-barcan-roberta-ballarin.md

 * Hilpinen, Risto, 1980, “Some Epistemological Interpretations of Modal Logic”, in *Logic and Philosophy / Logique et Philosophie*, G. H. Von Wright (ed.), Dordrecht: Springer Netherlands, 19–29. doi:10.1007/978-94-009-8820-0_3
 * Hintikka, Jaakko, 1963, “The Modes of Modality”, *Acta Philosophica Fennica*, 16: 65–81.
 * Holt, Jim, 1996, “Whose Idea Is It, Anyway?
 A Philosophers’ Feud”, *Lingua Franca*, February 1996: 28–39.
-* Hull, Richard, 2013, “Biography: Ruth Charlotte Barcan Marcus”, in *The American Philosophical Association Centennial Series*, Richard H. Hull (ed.), 2013: 397–400.
+* Hull, Richard, 2013, “Biography: Ruth Charlotte 巴肯·马库斯”, in *The American Philosophical Association Centennial Series*, Richard H. Hull (ed.), 2013: 397–400.
-* Humphreys, Paul W. and James H. Fetzer (eds), 1998, *The New Theory of Reference: Kripke, Marcus, and Its Origins* (Synthese Library 270), Dordrecht/Boston: Kluwer Academic Publishers. doi:10.1007/978-94-011-5250-1
+* Humphreys, Paul W. and James H. Fetzer (eds), 1998, *The New Theory of Reference: Kripke,马库斯, and Its Origins* (Synthese Library 270), Dordrecht/Boston: Kluwer Academic Publishers. doi:10.1007/978-94-011-5250-1
-* Janssen-Lauret, Frederique, 2016, “Meta-Ontology, Naturalism, and the Quine-Barcan Marcus Debate”, in *Quine and His Place in History* (History of Analytic Philosophy), Frederique Janssen-Lauret and Gary Kemp (eds), London: Palgrave Macmillan UK, 146–167. doi:10.1057/9781137472519_12
+* Janssen-Lauret, Frederique, 2016, “Meta-Ontology, Naturalism, and the Quine-巴肯·马库斯Debate”, in *Quine and His Place in History* (History of Analytic Philosophy), Frederique Janssen-Lauret and Gary Kemp (eds), London: Palgrave Macmillan UK, 146–167. doi:10.1057/9781137472519_12
-* –––, 2022, “Ruth Barcan Marcus and Quantified Modal Logic”, *British Journal for the History of Philosophy*, 30(2): 353–383. doi: 10.1080/09608788.2021.1984872
+* –––, 2022, “露丝·巴肯·马库斯and Quantified Modal Logic”, *British Journal for the History of Philosophy*, 30(2): 353–383. doi: 10.1080/09608788.2021.1984872
 * Kaplan, David, 1986, “Opacity”, in *The Philosophy of W.V.
 Quine* (Library of Living Philosophers 18), Lewis Edwin Hahn and Paul Arthur Schilpp (eds), La Salle, IL: Open Court, 229–289.
 * –––, 1989, “Demonstratives.
 An Essay on the Semantics, Logic, Metaphysics, and Epistemology of Demonstratives and Other Indexicals”, in *Themes from Kaplan*, Joseph Almog, John Perry, and Howard Wettstein (eds.), New York: Oxford University Press, 481–563.
 * Kripke, Saul A., 1959, “A Completeness Theorem in Modal Logic”, *Journal of Symbolic Logic*, 24(1): 1–14. doi:10.2307/2964568